dRumata/LFS201/Ch02-filesystemtreelayout/notes_Ch02.md

 ## 2.17 /mnt
 Provided so system administrator can temporarily mount filesystem when needed.
-Common use for network filesystems:
+Common use: network filesystems:
 - **NFS**
 - **Samba**
 - **CIFS**